Leadership Overview

 Rose Lopez - President & Chief Executive Officer

-Martha Zhan - Chief Financial Officer
+Philip Pannabecker - Chief Financial Officer

-Martha Zhan, the Chief Financial Officer at Intermountain Centers, manages all financial operations and fiscal strategy.
-Overseeing budgeting, financial planning, and resource allocation, Zhan ensures the financial health and sustainability of the nonprofit healthcare organization.
-This critical role involves managing grants, optimizing revenue streams from diverse service offerings like mental health and autism/ABA programs, and maintaining compliance with all financial regulations.
-By implementing robust financial controls, Martha Zhan safeguards the organization's assets and supports its mission to serve at-risk individuals and families across Arizona.
-The Chief Financial Officer also plays a key part in securing funding and investment to expand services and enhance the quality of life for the community.
+Philip Pannabecker, the Chief Financial Officer at Intermountain Centers, manages all financial operations and fiscal strategy.
+Overseeing budgeting, financial planning, and resource allocation, the Chief Financial Officer ensures the economic health of the nonprofit healthcare organization.
+This critical role involves maintaining financial transparency and accountability across all programs, including mental health, autism/ABA, substance use treatment, and supportive housing services.
+Philip Pannabecker's financial oversight supports the organization's mission to serve at-risk individuals and families throughout Arizona.
+By optimizing financial resources, the Chief Financial Officer enables Intermountain Centers to effectively deliver evidence-based practices and enhance the quality of life for the community's vulnerable populations.
+Pannabecker's expertise is vital for securing funding and managing donations to further the organization's goals.

-Sharon Northern - Chief Human Resources Officer
+Sharon Martinez Northern - Chief Human Resources Officer

 Lindsey Retterath - Chief Medical Officer